Roster: Company F, 47th Regiment, Pennsylvania Volunteers

 When the sound of the first gun roused the war spirit of the North to fever heat, he raised a company of volunteers and served as Captain of it with the 47th regiment Penna.
 Vols. for a full three year term, and it may be said that he along with the regiment saw as much hard service as any man in the army.

-Following a brief training period in light infantry tactics at Camp Curtin, the soldiers of Company F and their fellow members of the 47th Pennsylvania were transported south by rail to Washington, D.C.
+Following a brief training period in light infantry tactics at Camp Curtin, the remaining soldiers of Company F and their fellow members of the 47th Pennsylvania were transported south by rail to Washington, D.C.
 Stationed roughly two miles from the White House, they pitched their tents at “Camp Kalorama” on the Kalorama Heights near Georgetown beginning 21 September.
 Henry D. Wharton, a musician from the regiment’s C Company, penned an update the next day to the Sunbury American, his hometown newspaper:

 After a tedious ride we have, at last, safely arrived at the City of ‘magnificent distances.’
 We left Harrisburg on Friday last at 1 o’clock A.M. and reached this camp yesterday (Saturday) at 4 P.M., as tired and worn out a sett [sic] of mortals as can possibly exist.
 On arriving at Washington we were marched to the ‘Soldiers Retreat,’ a building purposely erected for the benefit of the soldier, where every comfort is extended to him and the wants of the ‘inner man’ supplied.